In edition No. 61 of the Internet Security Week update of WhatsApp, the most rigorous law for cyber crimes, fake apps on emergency aid and much more.

 By Amer Owaida in We Live Security

-By Ax Sharma in Bleeping Computer
+By ax Sharma in Bleeping Computer

 By Lucas Ropek in Gizmodo

-Cryptocurrency scam with fake mining rig
+Cryptocurrency coup with false mining equipment

 By Mikhail Sytnik in Kaspersky Daily